 EARTHSONG CAFE, SHOP & MARKET DAY

 The Earthsong Cafe runs for both Dance and Harvest Camp.
 The staff consists of wonderful willing workers from the camp.
-They open after morning meeting from 11 ish till 4.30 serving their hearty STEWP packed with local organic veg miso and grain.
-Also available daily are their egg specials, french toast, crispy fried polenta, vegetable sushi and lots of home made goodies and a few homemade naughties!!!
+They open after morning meeting from 11 ish till 4.30.
+Food options are usually things like egg specials, french toast, crispy fried polenta, vegetable sushi and lots of home made goodies and a few homemade naughties!!!

 They will be open on the evenings that events are run in the cafe selling their rich sumptuous hot chocolate, soya chai and goodies